RSP 201–01: Human Subjects in Research

 All research and related activities involving human subjects for which ASU is a responsible participant, regardless of funding source(s), including questionnaires, interviews, and secondary data used in research activities

 Research involving human subjects is an important and necessary activity of the university and must be conducted in an ethical manner.
 ASU complies with the ethical principles set forth by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research in its report entitled The Belmont Report: Ethical Principles and Guidelines for the Protection of Human Subjects of Research.
-In addition, ASU has negotiated a federal-wide assurance with the Office for Human Research Protections, National Institutes of Health, U.S. Department of Health and Human Services, assuring that ASU will comply with federal regulations concerning research involving human subjects regardless of the source of funding for a project.
+In addition, ASU has negotiated a federal-wide assurance with the Office for Human Research Protections and U.S. Department of Health and Human Services, assuring that ASU will comply with federal regulations concerning research involving human subjects regardless of the source of funding for a project.

 Before any research project involving human subjects can be started and conducted at ASU, it must be submitted for review to the ASU Human Subjects Institutional Review Board (IRB).
-When sponsors require IRB approval as part of the applications process, the approval must be received and documented on the ASU Proposal Routing and Approval Form before the proposal is submitted to the sponsor.For more information on protections of human subjects in research, see the Institutional Review Board Web site or contact the Office of Research Integrity and Assurance at 480/965-6788.
+When sponsors require IRB approval as part of the applications process, the approval must be received and documented within the Enterprise Research Administration System (ERA) before the proposal is submitted to the sponsor.For more information on protections of human subjects in research, see the Institutional Review Board Web site or contact the Office of Research Integrity and Assurance at 480/965-6788.

 skip navigation bar